-It was argued earlier that QM nonlinearity violates relativistic causality for multiparticle systems, in particular, it permits superluminal signaling for EPR-Bohm pair states \cite {Gis,Svet}.
+It was argued earlier that QM nonlinearity violates relativistic causality for multiparticle systems, in particular, it permits the superluminal signaling for EPR-Bohm pair states \cite {Gis,Svet}.
 However, this conclusion was objected and still disputed \cite {Jor}.
 Plainly, these arguments would be even more controversial, if nonlinear effects exist only inside the field volume.
-In particular, the metastable state in external field can be considered as open system, yet it was shown that superluminal signaling between such systems is impossible \cite {Cz}.
-Moreover, heavy nucleus is strongly-bound system, so it's unclear whether it's possible to prepare entangled state of two $\alpha$-particles located initially inside two different nuclei.
+In particular, the metastable state in external field can be considered as the open system, yet it was shown that the superluminal signaling between such systems is impossible \cite {Cz}.
+Moreover, heavy nucleus is strongly-bound system, so it's unclear whether it's possible to prepare the entangled state of two $\alpha$-particles located initially inside two different nuclei.
 It was shown that in our model the standard relation between average system momentum and velocity can be violated and differ from particle mass.
-However, because in our model this ratio depends on external gravitational field, then for Sun gravity influence it can depend on time of day or year season, hence its tests demand special subtle experiments.
+However, because in our model this ratio depends on external gravitational field, then for Sun gravity influence it can depend on time of day or year season, hence its tests demand the special subtle experiments.

-It was supposed by many authors previously that gravity is emergent (induced) theory and corresponds, in fact, to some nonlocal field theory, in particular, it can be multilocal ( see \cite {Diaz} and refs. therein).
-Following such reasoning, it can be supposed that in infrared limit the gravity simultaneously possesses several multilocal modes $\{\Phi_1,...,\Phi_n,...\}$.
-It was shown in particular model that fundamental bilocal scalar field $\Phi_2$ induces classical gravity effects \cite {Diaz}.
-Simultaneously, bilocal field $\Phi_2(\vec{r}_1, \vec{r}_2,t)$ supposedly can interact with bilocal operators of massive field, in particular, it can be nonrelativistic particle system.
-As was discussed above, such interaction should not violate causality, if for the pair of separated quantum objects it influence only their bilocal observables of EPR-Bohm type \cite {Jauch,Gis}.
-The same condition should be imposed on hypothetical $n$-local terms, they also can act only on the corresponding $n$-local observables of EPR-Bohm type.
+It was proposed by many authors that gravity is emergent (induced) theory and originates, in fact, from some nonlocal field theory (see \cite {Diaz} and refs therein).
+In this framework, it was supposed that gravity can be effectively described by multilocal (collective) field $\Phi_n(x_1,...,x_n)$ or the array of such field modes $\{\Phi_1,...,\Phi_n\}$.
+It was shown that bilocal scalar field $\Phi_2$ reproduces the classical gravity effects up to the second order \cite {Diaz}.
+Such bilocal field $\Phi_2$ presumably can interact with bilocal operators of massive fields, in particular, such field can be the nonrelativistic particle system.
+Such interaction doesn't violate causality, if for the pair of separated quantum objects it influences only their bilocal observables of EPR-Bohm type \cite {Jauch,Gis}.
+The simple example of such observable is the spin projection difference for two fermions.